machineroom/oc-ray/readme.md

 |Cone, Ellipsoid - scene 3|![](images/scene3.jpg)|

 ## Performance (all WX9020 unless noted)
+All WX9020 results below are with the virtual router enabled, since the WX9020 hardware isn't a pipe!
+The results point at the VR quickly becoming a bottleneck as workers are scaled.
 Workers|Type|Scene 1|2|3|4|5|notes|
 |--|--|--|--|--|--|--|--|
 |1  |T805|736|662|200|145|89|SMT211B TRAM (all procs on single transputer)